-The consolidated loss of the Group after providing for income tax was \$6.3 million for the year ended 31 December 2021 (2020: \$5.4 million).
-The major contributors to the result were development costs, interest and administration expenditure in relation to Australian and overseas operations.
+The consolidated loss of the Group after providing for income tax was \$7.4 million for the year to 31 December 2022 (2021: consolidated loss of \$6.3 million).
+The major contributors to the result were the provision for impairment of exploration and evaluation assets, interest and administration expenditure in relation to Australia offset by a gain from partial disposal and deconsolidation of a subsidiary holding the Tala Hamza asset in Algeria.